Like many free products you find online, Opera VPN comes with a catch – actually, several catches.

 4. With Opera VPN now enabled, you will then see the blue VPN icon in the address bar.
 Clicking this will open up a drop-down menu to turn the VPN on/off and also select a region.

 Like other browser proxies I’ve tested, it’s a simple setup without many features or customization options.
 We’ve covered other VPNs that offer browser proxies, as discussed in our guide on the best VPNs for Chrome.

 On a positive note, Opera VPN is very simple and easy to use.

 Does Opera VPN work for Netflix and torrenting?

 No, Opera VPN does not work for torrenting because it is only encrypting traffic through the Opera browser.
 Torrent clients that are outside of the browser would not be getting encrypted.
 This means your IP address and torrenting activities would remain exposed, potentially opening you up to copyright infringement claims.

-Check out the best VPNs for torrenting instead.
+Check out these VPNs for torrenting instead.
 Now let’s examine Netflix.

 Unfortunately, Opera VPN also did not work well with Netflix in my testing.
 It got blocked by Netflix, returning the proxy error message.
 However, there are other VPNs that work with Netflix that you can consider using.

 Is Opera VPN fast?